ConnorDonegan/geostan/README.md

 [help
 pages](https://connordonegan.github.io/geostan/reference/index.html) and
 [vignettes](https://connordonegan.github.io/geostan/articles/index.html)
-on spatial autocorrelation, spatial measurement error models, and spatial regression with raster layers.
+on spatial autocorrelation, spatial measurement error models, spatial regression with raster layers, and building custom spatial model in Stan.

 The package is particularly suitable for public health research with spatial data, and complements the